How Long Do Peace Lily Flowers Bloom? (And How To Care)

 Regularly removing spent blooms will allow the plant to put it’s energy into the roots and leaves, and eventually into forming new blooms!

-Peace lily plants tend to collect dust on their beautiful leaves.
+Peace lily tend to collect dust on their beautiful leaves.
 This can limit how much light the plant receives.
 To clean your plant, simply use a damp cloth and gently wipe the leaves.

 FAQ’s